terrapower/armi/doc/user/inputs/blueprints.rst

     the reactor model must currently be done programatically.
 We are currently developing additional input capabilities to use these more flexibly.

+    Associated with this is a ``component groups:`` section which can collect different free components with different volume fractions.
+This also is not fully implemented yet.

 Defining a Component
 --------------------
 The **Components** section defines the pin (if modeling a pin-type reactor) and assembly in-plane